gaak99/oxly/README.md

 You probably want to try master HEAD before fetching a release.

-oxit does no Deletes via Dropbox API and all edits/merges are saved as a new revision, so it's pretty low risk to give it a try.
+oxit does no Deletes via Dropbox API and all edits/merges are saved as a new revision, so should be low risk to give it a try.
 And note if a mismerge is saved you can easily revert to the revision you want using the Dropbox.com site.

 ## Backstory
 *Every time* you edit/save or copy over an existing file (_citation needed_) a new revision is quietly made by Dropbox.